Original testnet participant.

 There is no minimum amount of tokens required to validate, as long as the total delegation allows the validator to breach the top 125 among its peers.

-Until IBC is enabled, there is really only one type of reward: inflationary block rewards.
+Until IBC (inter-blockchain communication) is enabled, there is really only one type of reward: inflationary block rewards.
 That’s because transaction volume is so low that we consider the fees to be negligible, compared with the block reward amount.
+Read more about IBC here.

-Rewards are liquid and distributed on-chain automatically.
-Token holders must withdraw their rewards and then re-delegate them if they wish to compound rewards.
+Rewards are liquid and distributed automatically.
+Token-holders must withdraw their rewards and then delegate them if they wish to compound rewards.

 Figment is never in control of the rewards.